troven/node-nms/README.md

 	//	telemetry.uses( new nms.Sensor( { sensor: "PCAP", "interface": "en0" } ) )

-Configure hosts
+Configure the hosts to be monitored:

 	var localhost = new nms.Device( { host: "localhost" } )
 	telemetry.monitors(localhost)

-Listen for events
+Listen for events from Probes or Sensors:

 	localhost.on("online", function() {
 		console.log(this.host(), "is online")